SKbarbon/fpyo2ipa/README.md

 ## requirements
 - xcode (12>)
 - flet (lower than v0.6)
-- briefcase (it will be installed if you install this package)
+- briefcase==0.3.14 (it will be installed if you install this package)

 ## usage
 I am try to make it simple as possible.